 Operational risk is defined as the risk of losses stemming from inadequate or failed internal processes, people and systems or from external events.
 These losses may result from failure to comply with policies, procedures, laws and regulations; from fraud or forgery; from a breakdown in the availability or integrity of services, systems and information, or damage to NBEUK's reputation.

-Operational risks are managed under the provisions of the policies and procedures approved by the Board to mitigate the risks posed by:
+Operational risks are managed under the provisions of the policies and procedures approved by the Board including: